DanielMistrik/HistoricFinancialData/README.md

 # You can now call methods in the data object to retrieve historical financial information
 data_object.get_revenue('AAPL', 2022, 1, 2022, 4, mute_warnings=False)

 # Every method has roughly the same arguments.
-For their detailed description please refer to the documentation
+For their detailed description please refer to the method's docstring

 # Only the first argument, the ticker, is required.
 With no time bound the function returns as much data as it can
 data_object.get_revenue('AAPL')